J. P. Bemberg: Post-World War II (1945–71)

 In 1946 the company resumed operations with about 300 employees.

 VGF acquired 35% of J.P.
 Bemberg's capital in 1948.

-In 1955 VGF strengthened its control of Bemberg through an agreement by which it was given control of the Bemberg shares owned by its parent company Algemene Kunstzijde Unie of the Netherlands, giving it 56% of Bemberg's shares.
+In 1955 VGF strengthened its control of Bemberg through an agreement by which it was given control of the Bemberg shares owned by its parent company AKU of the Netherlands, giving it 56% of Bemberg's shares.

-Engineer Funcke, Chairman of the Board of Bemberg, noted that efforts to repair war damage and expand production had led Bemberg into fierce competition with its major shareholder.
+Engineer Funcke, chairman of the Board of Bemberg, noted that efforts to repair war damage and expand production had led Bemberg into fierce competition with its major shareholder.
 Bemberg was suffering from unstoppable competition from nylon and perlon.

 From 1962 production of perlon flourished, and in 1963 there were 3,083 employees.

 Ownership was VGF 80.8%, AKU 8.7% and others 10.5%.

 There were about 3,800 employees in 1969.

 In 1969 AKU merged with the Dutch company Koninklijke Zout Organon (KZO), a manufacturer of coatings, drugs and detergents, to form a new company named Akzo.

 In 1971 Bemberg agreed to merge with Glanzstoff AG to form Enka Glanzstoff AG.